Ozone Therapy

 Terminology

 - HOCATT: Hyperthermic Ozone and Carbonic Acid Transdermal Technology.
-Steam-sauna cabinet exposing skin to ozone, CO2, and far-infrared.
-Health Canada bans import for medical claims.
+A sauna-style cabinet marketed for ozone exposure through skin and sweat.

-- Insufflation: Administration of ozone gas into a body cavity (rectal, vaginal, aural, nasal).
-Rectal is the most common home-use route.
+- Insufflation: Administration of gas into a body cavity, most often rectal, vaginal, aural, or nasal in ozone clinics.

 Dosing & Protocols